Using Black-box Compression Algorithms for Phase Retrieval: Theoretical Guarantees of COPER

-The general form of this theorem enables us to set $\tau_1, \tau_2$, and $\delta$, and obtain different types of performance guarantees.
+where $K = \ln 2 \pi e$, and $\tau_1,\tau_2 $ are arbitrary positive real numbers. \end{thm} The general form of this theorem enables us to set $\tau_1, \tau_2$, and $\delta$, and obtain different types of performance guarantees.
 Hence, before proving this theorem, we mention one specific choice that connects this result to the $\alpha$-dimension of the compression code in the next corollary.

 \begin{coro} For large enough $r$, we have

 where $C = 32 \sqrt{3}$, and $m = \eta \frac{r}{\log \frac{1}{\delta}} $.
 Given $ \eta > \frac{1}{1 - \epsilon}$, $c_{\eta}$ is a positive number less than $\eta(1 - \epsilon) - 1$. \end{coro} \begin{proof} Given $\epsilon > 0$, $\eta > 0$, in Theorem \ref{theorem_main}, let $\tau_1= m^2 \delta^{2 - 2 \epsilon},$ and $\tau_2 = 1.$ It follows that,